Mani5871/Youtube-API/README.md

 As part of my backend task, I build a full stack application to demonstrate the working of Youtube - API.
 ## Instructions to run the project

-Step 1: Download the ZIP folder or clone the project using git CLI.
+Step 1: Download the ZIP folder or clone the project using git CLI. <br>
 Step 2: Open terminal or Command Prompt and run the following command to navigate to the project folder.
 ```bash
 cd youtube-api